datake/DetectionRL/README.md

-# Implementation for "A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning"
+# Implementation for "A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning" (TMLR 2024)

 This repository contains the Python implementation of the paper "[A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning](https://openreview.net/forum?id=TNKhDBV6PA)" (**TMLR 2024**).
 We are now constantly updating our code.....